tguens/understand-predict-winner.github.io/results.md

 - meaning of results
 - impact of our work

-I result of baseline models
+I EDA
-II EDA
+II models performances
-III Result advanced models
 IV Polls